deepthimhegde/data-512-project/Plan.md

 as expressed on Twitter around end of May in 2015.
 This was around the time when news was flying about Google's self-driving test initiative -
 [Google to begin testing purpose-built self-driving cars on public roads](https://www.theguardian.com/technology/2015/may/15/google-testing-purpose-built-self-driving-cars-public-roads).
 Also around the same time were articles about accidents being caused by self-driving cars - [Self-driving car accidents revealed in California](https://www.bbc.com/news/technology-32691887)

+## Background
+There is surprisingly very little prior work on this dataset.
+Of the ones that I found, most of them were doing sentiment analysis and prediction using machine learning methods [1].
+The wish to take a slightly different approach for this project.

+## Research Directions
+- What is the general sentiment of people around self-driving cars?
+- What promoted these opinions?
+- What are people talking about?
+Did the happennings around the world sway people in one direction or another?
+- Study of the type of words used to express positive and negative sentiment

 ## Dataset
 The dataset files can be found [here](https://www.figure-eight.com/data-for-everyone/).